zfm-alyssonteixeira/prototype-304/README.md

 ## Introduction

-This is a simple pipeline example for a [Laravel]((https://laravel.com/docs)) application, showing just how easy it is to get up and running with Laravel development using GitLab.

-## What's contained in this project

 This repository contains the basic folder structure of a Laravel application.

 The `.gitlab-ci.yml` contains the configuration needed for GitLab to build your code.
 Let's take a look, section by section.